usnistgov/fireflow/COMMON_ISSUES.md

 `fireflow` requires that offsets in *HEADER* and *TEXT* which describe the same segment are equal unless one is empty.
-This only applies to *DATA* and *ANALYIS*.
+This only applies to *DATA* and *ANALYSIS*.
 This means that correcting these offsets usually requires editing both the *HEADER* and *TEXT*.
 To allow them to mismatch, use `allow_header_text_offset_mismatch` which will preferentially use *TEXT* offsets upon mismatch.

 Offsets in *TEXT* can be ignored entirely with:
 * `ignore_text_data_offsets`
-* `ignore_text_analysis_offsets`.
+* `ignore_text_analysis_offsets`
 * `ignore_supp_text`

 In practice, supplemental *TEXT* can probably safely be ignored since this is often never used.
-If the offsets are not in the file to begin with, one can pass `allow_missing_supp_text` to permit this.
+If the offsets are not in the file, one can pass `allow_missing_supp_text` to permit this.

 ## Truncated offsets

 Some files are incompletely written.
-In these cases, the offsets will often point beyond the last byte of the files.
-These files are probably screwed up in some way and likely should not be used.
+In these cases, offsets will often point beyond the last byte of the file.
+These files are probably screwed up and likely should not be used.

-The *DATA* offset can also point beyond the end if the file if *DATA* is the last segment and the ending offset for *DATA* is one greater than it is supposed to be.
+The *DATA* offset can also point beyond the end of the file if *DATA* is the last segment and the ending offset for *DATA* is one greater than it is supposed to be.